starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

   For any other wine runners:
   - Edit the [launch script](#how-to-edit-the-launch-script) to add environment variable `export DISPLAY=` to unset it to empty
-  - If you experience a white or black launcher add this [RSI Launcher.exe argument](/Troubleshooting/unexpected-behavior#launcher-white-or-black-screen)
+  - If you experience a black or white RSI Launcher, add this [RSI Launcher.exe argument](/Troubleshooting/unexpected-behavior#black-or-white-rsi-launcher-window)
 - Experimental **Proton** Wayland (for proton runners **not** wine)
   - Add environment variable `PROTON_ENABLE_WAYLAND=1`